TezBaydu/Milestone-project-4-GraphicDesign/README.md

     - Password - Displayed twice for confirmation

 3. Register button if details correct.
-    - Data is passed through to AWS
+    - Data is passed through to Admin Database

 4. Warning if detail format incorrect.